JSsixtyfour/smashremix/readme.md

 #### Toggle Name: Each stage's name is listed under Random Stage Toggles in the Stage Settings menu

+### Random Stage Profiles
+Load a curated list of stages.
+- Community: All stages except for Dream Land Beta 1 and 2 and How to Play.
+- Tournament: All stages generally agreed to be "legal" in tournaments.
+- Semi-Competitive: Stages that give some variation but are still considered somewhat competitive.
+- Competitive: Stages that may not be "tournament legal" but are still considered competitive.
+- Vanilla: All original stages except for Dream Land Beta 1 and 2 and How to Play.
+- Dream Land Only: All stages with Dream Land layout.
+- No Omega Variants: All stages except for Omega variants, Dream Land Beta 1 and 2 and How to Play.
+- No Variants: All stages except for variants, Dream Land Beta 1 and 2 and How to Play.
+(Fray's Stage Night is included.)
+- Staff Picks: Favorites of the contributors of Smash Remix.

 ### Random Select With Variants
 - By default, the variants (Metal Mario, Giant DK, polygons, J/E regional versions) are not included in the random character select that occurs when toggling the CPU button on the character select screen.
 - This toggle allows for them to be included.